Norman Pannell: Immigration issue

 Over the Suez crisis, Pannell supported the government and later opposed the policy of withdrawal from the canal zone; he was one of 14 (eight of whom had resigned the Conservative whip) to abstain on a vote endorsing the Government's policy in May 1957.
-Later that year he began a campaign to change the terms on which Commonwealth citizens were allowed to enter the United Kingdom, arguing that seventy percent of those convicted of living off immoral earnings in London were citizens of other Commonwealth countries or the Republic of Ireland.
+Later that year he began a campaign to change the terms on which Commonwealth citizens were allowed to enter the United Kingdom, arguing that seventy per cent of those convicted of living off immoral earnings in London were citizens of other Commonwealth countries or the Republic of Ireland.
 He came back to this issue after race riots in Nottingham in August 1958, calling also for general immigration control.
 However, he failed to persuade the Government and in April 1959, his amendment to the Street Offences Bill to allow deportation was rejected by 8 votes to 22 in Standing Committee.
 He successfully moved a motion at the 1958 Conservative Party conference to bring in immigration controls.

 Pannell was on the board of the Ashanti Goldfields Corporation from December 1958.
 In April 1959 he initiated a debate on the status of smaller territories within the Commonwealth, calling for them not to be forced to adopt Parliamentary democracy because it allowed politicians "to play on the emotions of an immature electorate".
 He also pressed for the flying of the St George's flag from government buildings on St George's Day.